-During the year ended December 31, 2023, the City implemented Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
-GASB Statement No. 96 establishes requirements for recognition of an intangible right-of-use subscription asset and a corresponding subscription liability if certain criteria are met.
+The City has entered into various Subscription-Based Information Technology Arrangements (SBITAs).
 A SBITA is defined as a contract that conveys control of the right to use another party's information technology (IT) software, as specified in the contract for period of time in an exchange or exchange-like transaction.
-The implementation of GASB 96 was incorporated into the City's financial statements and had no net effect on the beginning net position.

-\$147,539 has been recorded as intangible right-to-use software arrangements in capital assets.
-Due to the implementation of GASB Statement No. 96, these arrangements for software met the criteria of a SBITA; thus, requiring them to be recorded by the City intangible assets and a SBITA liability.
+\$72,016 has been recorded as intangible right-to-use software arrangements in capital assets.
+The corresponding liability is recorded on the statement of net position.
 These assets are amortized over the lease terms.

-SBITA activity for the year ended December 31, 2023 is summarized as follows:
+SBITA activity for the year ended December 31, 2024 is summarized as follows:

-Beginning Balance (Restated) Additions Subtractions Ending Balance Amount Due Within One Year \$ 147,539 \$ - \$ 100,572 \$ 46,967 \$ 24,123
+Beginning Balance Additions Subtractions Ending Balance Amount Due Within One Year \$ 46,967 \$ - \$ 24,123 \$ 22,844 \$ 22,844